 Exclusions based on genotype are most likely to be approved if there is potential for significant toxicity or if drug target is directly affected (i.e. missing or significantly compromised).
 When hypotheses are established a priori, study design can be treated similarly to hepatic or renal impairment studies.

-Modeling & Statistics
+Modeling and Statistics

 Modeling can be useful, especially when evaluating multiple covariates.
 Regulatory submissions including physiologically based pharmacokinetic (PBPK) models that include genetic and non-genetic covariates are increasingly common.